Policies

 Rules

-- Organizations shall follow the Rules of Conduct policy of the Westwood Public Library.
-Failure to adhere to this policy will be cause for either cancelation of future meetings or a request to suspend the meeting.
+Organizations shall follow the Rules of Conduct policy of the Westwood Public Library.
+Failure to adhere to this policy will be cause for either cancellation of future meetings or a request to suspend the meeting.

 Responsibility for Damage and Free and Harmless Requirement